Jack Reacher (film): Plot

-Reacher had vowed to take Barr down if he ever tried anything like that again.
-He agrees to investigate if Helen visits the victims' families to learn about the people murdered that day.
-Reacher goes to the crime scene and finds inconsistencies.
-A trained sniper would have shot from a van on the nearby Fort Duquesne Bridge.
+Reacher agrees to investigate if Helen visits the victims' families.
+Reacher goes to the crime scene and finds inconsistencies, primarily that a sniper of Barr's caliber would have shot from a van on the nearby Fort Duquesne Bridge, with the Sun at his back.

-An apparently random bar fight makes Reacher realize that someone is attempting to strong-arm him into dropping his investigation.
-After Helen reports her findings about the victims to Reacher, he suggests that the owner of a local construction company, Oline Archer, was the real target.
-In contrast, the other victims served as a cover-up in order to make it look like a mass shooting of victims merely picked at random, rather than attention being focused on just Oline Archer's murder.
-Reacher is later framed for the murder of Sandy, the young woman who was paid to instigate the brawl.
+An apparently random bar fight helps Reacher realize that someone wants him to drop his investigation.
+After Helen reports her findings about the victims, Reacher suggests that the owner of a local construction company, widow Oline Archer, was the only intended target, as she had refused to sell her dead husband's construction company to a Russian-mob owned corporation.

+Sandy, the young woman paid $100 to instigate the bar brawl, is murdered by the killer to cover up loose ends; Emerson suspects Reacher of the murder.

-Reacher eventually follows up a hunch to a shooting range in neighboring Ohio, owned by former United States Marine Corps Gunnery Sergeant Martin Cash.
-The real perpetrators are working for a mobbed-up construction firm led by an ex-Soviet prisoner known only as Zek Chelovek ("prisoner human being").
-Zek's gang kidnaps Helen with the aid of Detective Emerson and holds her hostage at a quarry.
-With Cash's help, Reacher kills the henchmen (including Charlie, the true culprit behind the shootings) and Emerson, before confronting the Zek.
-The Zek gleefully points out that Reacher has killed everyone who could have testified against him and vows to frame Reacher for his own crimes, while also stating that, even if he is convicted, an American prison will be "a retirement home" compared to his previous incarceration in the Gulag.
+Reacher deduces the location of a shooting range in neighboring Ohio, owned by former United States Marine Corps Gunnery Sergeant Martin Cash.

+The real killer, Charlie, works for a mobbed-up construction firm led by an ex-Soviet Gulag prisoner known as Zek Chelovek ("prisoner human being").

+After Helen outlines her findings to her DA father, Zek's minions, including Detective Emerson, kidnap her and hold her hostage at a quarry.
+With Cash's help, Reacher kills the henchmen (including Charlie in hand-to-hand combat) and Emerson, before confronting the Zek.
+The Zek gleefully points out that Reacher has killed everyone who could have testified against (Zek) and vows to frame Reacher for his mob's crimes, while also stating that, even if he is convicted, an American prison will be "a retirement home" compared to his previous incarceration in the Siberian Gulag.
 Convinced, Reacher fatally shoots the Zek in the head.